58.5% of Google searches now end without a single click.

 Step 13: Turn Visibility Into Leads and Revenue Using Data

 Ranking at the top of Google only matters if it drives business results.
+Traffic is a vanity metric; customers are the goal.

-Make calls-to-action obvious.
-If you want people to call, put your phone number in the header of every page with click-to-call functionality on mobile.
+If you want people to call, put your phone number in the header of every page with click-to-call functionality on mobile — 70% of people searching on a phone will call directly from the results page if you make it easy.
 If you want form submissions, keep forms to the essential fields.
-Every page should answer three questions within seconds: What do you do?
-Why should I trust you?
-What should I do next?
+Studies consistently show that adding even one extra field reduces conversions by 10-15%.

 Test your mobile experience relentlessly.
 Can someone call you with one tap?
 Are forms simple to complete on a small screen?
 Do images load quickly?
 Is the purchase process frictionless?
+Most business owners test their sites on a desktop once, then forget that the majority of their customers are on a phone.

 Step 14: Track What Actually Matters